Nathan Lyon: International career

 Lyon awarded the Men's Test Player of the Year at the Allan Border Medal ceremony by the CA in 2019.
 In April 2019, he was named in Australia's squad for the 2019 Cricket World Cup.
 In July 2019, he was named in Australia's squad for the 2019 Ashes series in England.
 In the first Test of the 2019 Ashes, his figures of 3/112 in the first innings 6/49 in the second innings helped Australia to win a Test at Edgbaston for the first time in 19 years.
 Australia went on to retain The Ashes for the first time in 18 years.
 In November 2019, Lyon took seven wickets in two Tests against Pakistan, including a five-wicket haul in Adelaide.
-In the following series against New Zealand, Lyon was the leading wicket taker between both sides, finishing the series with 20 wickets as Australia won the series 3–0.
+In the following series against New Zealand, Lyon was the leading wicket taker between both teams, finishing the series with 20 wickets as Australia won the series 3–0.
 This was capped off with match figures of 10/118 in the New Year's Test in Sydney, taking five wickets in each innings.

 On 16 July 2020, Lyon was named in a 26-man preliminary squad of players to begin training ahead of a possible tour to England following the COVID-19 pandemic.
 On 14 August 2020, Cricket Australia confirmed that the fixtures would be taking place, with Lyon included in the touring party.
 On 11 December 2021, during the first match of the 2021–22 Ashes series, Lyon took his 400th Test wicket by dismissing Dawid Malan.

 On 2 March 2023, Lyon become the highest wicket-taker in the Border-Gavaskar Trophy during the second day of the third test in Indore with a total of 112 wickets.
 He finished the match with figures of 11/99, taking 3 wickets in the first innings and 8 in the second, earning him player of the match honours.
 In the fourth test in Ahmedabad, Lyon broke the record of most wickets taken by an overseas bowler in India, surpassing Derek Underwood by taking his 56th wicket in the country.

 In the 2023 ICC World Test Championship Final, Lyon recorded figures of 1/19 and 4/41 as Australia defeated India by 209 runs.